joelchrono12/joelchrono12.ml/_posts/2022-12-03-using-ai-to-do-my-homework-takes-some-work-too.md

 ---
 title: Using AI to do my homework
-title: Using AI to do my homework
+header: Using AI to do my homework
 description: So, OpenAI ChatGPT is a beast, it really is.
 This is the process I used to make my homework with it!
 tags: coding school productivity
 permalink: /blog/using-ai-to-do-my-homework/